syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Sorting.md

 ![](Sorting_images/Sorting_img2.png)

-## Sort the items along with grouping
+## Sort the items with grouping
-The SfListView allows sorting the items along with grouping by adding the `DataSource.GroupDescriptors` and the `DataSource.SortDescriptors` with required property name.
+The SfListView allows sorting the items with grouping by adding the `DataSource.GroupDescriptors` and the `DataSource.SortDescriptors` with required property name.

 {% tabs %}
 {% highlight c# %}